hhu-stups/prob2_ui/src/main/helpsources/help_en/Main Menu/Advanced/SimB.md

 - `uniform` means that a transition is selected from all alternatives uniformly.
 - `priority` stores the priority for scheduling execute.
 Lower number means greater priority.

-#### Probabilistic Choice

-A probabilistic choice selects an event to be executed in the future.
+*Probabilistic Choice.* A probabilistic choice selects an event to be executed in the future.
 It requires the two fields `id`, and `chooseActivation`.
 `chooseActivation` is a `Map` storing `Key-Value` pairs where `activations` (identified by their `id`) are mapped to a probability.